 A Whole Lot of Shakin’ Going On

-April 18, 2017 is the 111th anniversary of the 1906 earthquake and fire.
+April 18, 2018 is the 112th anniversary of the 1906 earthquake and fire.
 If you’re an early riser, head to Lotta’s Fountain.
-At 5:12 a.m. civic leaders and history buffs will gather at the corner of Market and Kearny Streets, for an annual commemoration.
-Across town in Golden Gate Park, the California Academy of Sciences houses an “Earthquake” exhibit.
-This immersive experience puts you inside the dining room of a classic Victorian-era home to experience the 6.9- and 7.9-magnitude Loma Prieta (1989) and 1906 earthquakes.
+At 5:12 a.m., civic leaders and history buffs will gather at the corner of Market and Kearny Streets, for an annual commemoration.

 Leap into Bay Area Dance Week

-The 19th annual Bay Area Dance Week (BADW) brings the vibrant world of Bay Area dance to the public, offering more than 400 events—completely free—April 21-30, 2017.
+The 20th annual Bay Area Dance Week (BADW) brings the vibrant world of Bay Area dance to the public, offering more than 400 events—all completely free—April 27-May 6, 2018.
 BADW includes workshops, performances, classes, open rehearsals and more.
 First-time dancers can try their hand (and feet) at a variety of dance styles.
 Art lovers can go behind-the-scenes and see how dances get made.
-Hardcore exercise enthusiasts can inject a little Bollywood flair into their usual cardio capers.
+Hardcore exercise enthusiasts can inject a little Bollywood flair into their usual cardio.

-The West Coast’s top designers are busy transforming 2698 Pacific Ave. in the heart of Pacific Heights for the San Francisco Decorator Showcase, which will be open to the public from April 29-May 29, 2017 (closed Monday except Memorial Day).
-More than two dozen interior and landscape designers along with artists and photographers have been selected to make over the rooms and outdoor spaces in this 11,000-square-foot residence which was designed by acclaimed architects Newsom and Newsom in 1904.
-The Classical Revival mansion features some of the most sumptuous public rooms in the entire city including the entry foyer, formal library, living room and dining room.
+The West Coast’s top designers are busy transforming 465 Marina Blvd. in the heart of the Marina District for the San Francisco Decorator Showcase, which will be open to the public from April 28-May 28, 2018 (closed Monday except Memorial Day).
+Originally built by architect George McCrea in 1930, the house offers uninterrupted views of San Francisco Bay from its location opposite Marina Green.
+More than two dozen interior and landscape designers along with artists and photographers have been selected to make over the rooms and outdoor spaces in this three-level residence.